codeaffen/codeaffen.org/projects/phpypam.md

 ## update an entity

-To update an entity the `update_entity` method has to be used.
+To update an entity you have to use the `update_entity` method.

 ~~~python
 update_entity(controller, controller_path=None, data=None, params=None)